Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Numerical results

 Third, we note that each of the (sub)problems can be solved with more efficient solution methods.
 However, we have opted for a standard, direct linear solver in all cases to keep the comparison relatively fair.
 The performance of different iterative solvers forms a study in its own right, which we reserve as a topic for future investigation.

 Finally, assembly times were not included in this comparison.
-This is because the assembly of \eqref{eqs: four probs} is similar to the assembly of \eqref{eq: HL problem} because each term consists of the same building blocks.
-In particular, for given $k$ we require the mass matrices of $P \Lambda^{k - 1}$, $P \Lambda^k$, and $P \Lambda^{k + 1}$.
+The assembly of \eqref{eqs: seven probs} is similar to the assembly of \eqref{eq: HL problem} because each term consists of the same building blocks.
+In particular, for given $k$, we require the mass matrices of $\PL^{k - 1}$, $\PL^k$, $\PL^{k + 1}$, $\Ph^k$, and $\Ph^{k - 1}$.
 The matrix representations of the differentials, $\mathsf{D}_k$, can directly be obtained from the incidence matrices of the mesh.
-All that remains is the restriction onto the subspaces $\Pb \Lambda^k$, which can be done using the same machinery as imposing essential boundary conditions.
-We emphasize that one can apply the solution procedure \eqref{eqs: four probs} without assembly of the original system \eqref{eq: HL problem}.
-If direct solvers are used, as they are here, then the same solution is obtained, as was shown in \Cref{lem: solution found}.
+All that remains is the restriction onto the subspaces $\Vb^k$, which can be done using the same machinery as imposing essential boundary conditions.
+We remark that one can even apply the solution procedure \eqref{eqs: seven probs} without assembly of the original system \eqref{eq: HL problem}.
+If direct solvers are used, as they are here, then \Cref{lem: solution found} shows that the same solution is obtained.